NRA CERTIFIED INSTRUCTOR TRAINING

-Candidates will be required to demonstrate solid and safe firearms handling skills required to be successful during an instructor training course by completing pre-course questionnaires and qualification exercises administered by the NRA Appointed Training Counselor.
+Candidates will be required to demonstrate solid and safe firearms handling skills required to be successful during an instructor training course and successfully complete qualification exercises administered by the NRA Appointed Training Counselor.

 Candidates must satisfactorily complete both the NRA Instructor Course in the discipline they wish to teach and the corresponding basic course for that discipline. (e.g., NRA Basic Pistol Course).
 In addition all new instructors and instructors who are adding a new discipline must have successfully completed the mandatory Basic Instructor Training (BIT) class within the last 24 months.